Why Are Closing Costs so High?

 A lot of closing cost expense comes from the involvement of title companies (they costed my wife and I $2k when we bought our house last year, and I didn’t feel that they actually offered me any real value).
 You can thank the government for that, since the government requires that a licensed third party (the title company) mediate the loan closing between the lender and the borrower.
 Regardless of whether one believes the government requiring the use of a title company is a good or bad thing, it is one of the things that adds a pretty penny to closing costs.

-If your question has more to do with Low VA Rates specifically, we can assure you that we offer the lowest costs and rates that you’ll be able to find anywhere.
+If your question has more to do with Low VA Rates specifically, we can assure you that we strive to offer very low cost and rates.
 In fact, we have an ongoing promotion that offers you $250 for finding a VA-approved lender that offers lower costs/rates than we do.
 If you have found a lender that does just that, please contact us to find out how you can get your $250.
 If you’re wondering how you can keep your closing costs down as much as possible, let us know at the beginning of the loan application process, and we’ll write up a loan that emphasizes lower closing costs.
 In many ways, the VA loan program exists because getting a home loan is so expensive, and as such we have a lot of flexibility to make sure that you get the terms that meet your own needs as effectively as possible.

 Like most things that seem unreasonable at first, closing costs are the way that they are for a reason.
 Sure, lenders, Fannie Mae and Freddie Mac, and even the investors and companies that purchase the loans, could probably survive with less profit from each individual loan, but it would take someone with more detailed understanding of the process than I have.
 For you, right now, it’s best to focus on what you can do to make your own costs as low as you need them to be.